 The America of our youth is not lost.
 It is still very much alive and waiting for us.

-Security-minded citizens who are trained and integrated into the security apparatus if we are to counter these emerging threats as free people.
+Security-minded citizens who are trained and ready must be integrated into the security apparatus if we are to counter these emerging threats.
+It has to come from us.

 Together you, me – we are the Barritus.